 The Connected Machine agent sends a regular heartbeat message to the service every five minutes.
 If the service stops receiving these heartbeat messages from a machine, that machine is considered offline, and its status will automatically be changed to Disconnected within 15 to 30 minutes.
 Upon receiving a subsequent heartbeat message from the Connected Machine agent, its status will automatically be changed back to Connected.

 If a machine remains disconnected for 45 days, its status may change to Expired.
 An expired machine can no longer connect to Azure and requires a server administrator to disconnect and then reconnect it to Azure to continue managing it with Azure Arc.
-The exact date upon which a machine will expire is determined by the expiration date of the managed identity's credential, which is valid up to 90 days and renewed every 45 days.
+The exact date upon which a machine expires is determined by the expiration date of the managed identity's credential, which is valid up to 90 days and renewed every 45 days.

-There is no limit to how many Arc-enabled servers and VM extensions you can deploy in a resource group or subscription.
+There's no limit to how many Arc-enabled servers and VM extensions you can deploy in a resource group or subscription.
 The standard 800 resource limit per resource group applies to the Azure Arc Private Link Scope resource type.

 To learn more about resource type limits, see the Resource instance limit article.

 Azure Arc-enabled servers stores customer data.
 By default, customer data stays within the region the customer deploys the service instance in.
 For region with data residency requirements, customer data is always kept within the same region.

 There are no customer-enabled disaster recovery options for Arc-enabled servers.
 In the event of an outage in an Azure region, the system will failover to another region in the same Azure geography (if one exists).
 While this failover procedure is automatic, it does take some time.
 The Connected Machine agent will be disconnected during this period and will show a status of Disconnected until the failover is complete.
 The system will failback to its original region once the outage has been restored.

 An outage of Azure Arc won't affect the customer workload itself; only management of the applicable servers via Arc will be impaired.